robrohan/stitch/README.md

 # Stitch

-Stich is a command line application that extracts highlights from Kindle and Kobo devices.
+Stitch is a command line application that extracts highlights from Kindle and Kobo devices.
 It puts the output into a local json file which can then be further processed.

 Quick example:

 ```
+./stitch -t kindle -o kindle.json; \
+	jq ".[].text" kindle.json \
+	| sort \
+	| uniq
 ```

 [Video of it running](https://youtu.be/SNt2uDLyBnU?t=292)